Police: Former Vernon Hills coach may have sexually assaulted more students

 Police said their investigation began last Thursday when school officials contacted them about Beard's alleged behavior.

 "Nothing in our investigation has led us to believe that anything happened on school property.
-Certainly around the town of Vernon Hills and some incidents at Ms. Beard's resident," Zimmerman said.
+Certainly around the town of Vernon Hills and some incidents at Ms. Beard's residence," Zimmerman said.

 Police said there may be at least another four victims.